AmmanVMS/pix.toot.wales/README.md

 You can [download the app][twl] directly or via the F-Droid app.
 Once installed, add the user account.

+## Login

+Once you have installed any of the apps and you open them, you will need this information to log in and post photos:

 - Instance: `pix.toot.wales`
 - Username: `ammanvms`[@outlook.com]